SCOPE OF THIS CHAPTER

 The meeting should still aim to address areas of dissatisfaction and to resolve matters.
 Following the meeting the complainant should receive a letter to confirm what was agreed and to advise the complainant of their right to move to Stage 3 within 28 days, if they are still dissatisfied.

 The Local Authority Complaints Officer should be informed of the outcome of Stage 2 and receive a copy of this letter where there are complaints which relate to issues outside the procedure or, the complainant has separate complaints which are being addressed through the Children Act Complaint Service or NHS Complaints.
-The Local Safeguarding Children Board (LSCB) Business Manager should also be informed if the complainant wishes to progress to an Appeal Panel.
+The Safeguarding Children Partnership Business Manager should also be informed if the complainant wishes to progress to an Appeals Panel.

 5. Stage Three - The Complaint and Appeal Panel

-When will the Panel meet: The Appeal Panel will be convened within 15 working days of receipt of written notification from Stage 2.
+When will the Panel meet: The Complain Panel will be convened within 15 working days of receipt of written notification from Stage 2.

-Chair of the Panel: The LSCB Chair or his/her nominee will chair the Panel.
+Chair of the Panel: The Scrutineer of the Partnership or his/her nominee will chair the Panel.

 The LSCB Business Office will provide a minute-taker.